bmp-dot/dfawspublic/dfawspublic.md

 - Setting up the AWS profile may very based on an organizations requirements.
 For instance SSO would vary between org.

 ### Requirments
 - Linux or MacOS.
-Windows is not officially supported.
+Windows
-  - If you are using Windows we recommand install [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install)
-  - If you are using a Linux virtual machine AWS EC2 is not supported
   - In this guide a new Ubuntu VM was created in VM Fusion.
 This guide goes through setting up the Ubuntu VM.
 - Python3.6+ is required.
 - Terraform >= 0.14 installed and in your $PATH.